-- usually be possible to resolve problems by informal means; - · be simple to use and understand; - treat complaints confidentially; - allow problems to be handled swiftly; - inform future practice so that a problem is unlikely to recur; - ensure that the school's attitude to a pupil will never be affected by a parental complaint; - discourage anonymous complaints; - · actively encourage strong home-school links; - ensure that any person complained against has equal rights with the person making the complaint; - reaffirm the partnership between parents, staff and governors as we work together for the good of the pupils in the school; - be sensitive to the needs of all parties involved and make any reasonable adjustments needed to accommodate individuals; - be regularly reviewed
+- usually be possible to resolve problems by informal means; - be simple to use and understand; - treat complaints confidentially; - allow problems to be handled swiftly; - inform future practice so that a problem is unlikely to recur; - ensure that the school's attitude to a pupil will never be affected by a parental complaint. - discourage anonymous complaints; - actively encourage strong home-school links; - ensure that any person complained against has equal rights with the person making the complaint; - reaffirm the partnership between parents, staff and governors as we work together for the good of the pupils in the school; - be regularly reviewed.